On copyright

 Moral rights

-• The paternity right related to the recognition of the intellectual authorship of the work, i.e. to be named (or not to be named) as the author;
+- The paternity right related to the recognition of the intellectual authorship of the workIntellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected., i.e. to be named (or not to be named) as the authorNatural person creating a work;

 Economic rights